TimBroddin/stromer-api/README.md

 # Stromer API for Node JS

-This NPM package provides an wrapper for the [Stromer e-bikes API](https://www.stromerbike.com/fr_BE.html).
+This NPM package provides a wrapper for the [Stromer e-bikes API](https://www.stromerbike.com/fr_BE.html).
 By using this package you can get your bike's status, position and much more.

 ## Installation